Systematic design of a robust half-W1 photonic crystal waveguide for interfacing slow light and trapped cold atoms: Engineered half-W1 waveguide for Rubidium atoms

 \subsection{Description of the half-W1 GaInP waveguide}

-A periodic modulation of the refractive index in a medium has deep consequences on light propagation.
-The wavevector can be constrained between $-\pi/a$ and $\pi/a$, where $a$ is the spatial period along the propagation direction, and we observe the opening of photonic bandgaps.
-At the edge of the Brillouin zone (for $k = \pi/a$) the group velocity vanishes \cite{Joannopoulos2007} and the Purcell factor diverges (see Appendix \ref{appendixA}).
+A periodic modulation of the refractive index has deep consequences on light propagation.
+It enables a coupling between forward and backward propagating waves, opening photonic band gaps where light propagation is forbidden within a given frequency range.
+At the edge of these band gaps, the group velocity vanishes \cite{Joannopoulos2007} and the Purcell factor diverges (see Appendix \ref{appendixA}).

-Motivated by the proposal made in Ref.~\cite{Zang2016}, we study a similar structure with a different material: GaInP.
+Motivated by the proposal in \cite{Zang2016}, we study a similar structure with a different material: GaInP.
 This material has been chosen for its advantageous optical and electronic properties.
-GaInP has a wide electronic bandgap below $1.85$~eV \cite{Schubert2005}, and as such is transparent for a wide range of wavelengths (from 670~nm up), meaning it could be used with several alkali.
-At 780~nm, its refractive index is $n = 3.34$, reaching $3.55$ at the electronic band edge.
-This large index contrast with the air gives rise to band gaps that are wider and further away from the light line~\cite{Joannopoulos2007}, allowing for more flexibility in the design of the trapping modes.
-Finally, this material has attracted some attention in the recent years as it is very convenient to operate in the telecom band due to its low two-photon absorption \cite{Combrie2009}, and growth and fabrication processes have therefore been developed and well mastered.
+GaInP has a wide electronic band gap below $1.85$~eV \cite{Schubert2005}, and as such is transparent for a wide range of wavelengths (from 670~nm up), meaning it could be used with several alkali.
+At 780~nm, its refractive index is $n = 3.35$, reaching $3.55$ at the electronic band edge.
+This large index contrast with the air gives rise to band gaps that are wider and further away from the light line~\cite{Joannopoulos2007}, allowing for more flexibility in the design of the dispersion curves (both for the slow and the trapping modes).
+Finally, this material has attracted some attention in recent years as it is very convenient to operate in the telecom band due to its low two-photon absorption \cite{Combrie2009}, and growth and fabrication processes have therefore been developed and well mastered.